| This

 shielding- it just takes more thickness of lighter wood, for example,

 than heavier earth, to absorb and stop the same amount of radiation.
-Increasing

-the radiation intensity.
+also reduces the radiation intensity.

 The goals of your family fallout shelter are: